DefGuard/docs/admin-and-features/features-and-configuration/openid-connect/django.md

 Now we need to set **DEFGUARD\_OPENID\_KEY** variable to path pointing to that _<mark style="color:purple;">rsakey.pem</mark>_ file.

-When starting Defguard now you should be able to see the following info log :&#x20;
+When starting Defguard now you should be able to see the following info log:

 ```log
 INFO defguard: Using RSA OpenID signing key